 Donald Rice now enjoys activities like dance class.
 (Winter 2019)

 Fourteen years after his gastric bypass surgery, Donald Rice of Durham is a confident 46-year-old father who enjoys being active and social.
-Yet he can still recall when he weighed 339 pounds and felt anxious about the changes that would follow his weight loss surgery.
+Yet he can still recall when he weighed 339 pounds and felt anxious about the changes that would follow his bariatric surgery.
 Knowing how different his life is today, he is glad he didn’t let fear hold him back.
 “There are so many positives that changed my life that what I gave up doesn’t matter," he said.
 "It doesn’t even cross my mind.”

 Overcoming Fear of Weight Loss Surgery